|

 water.
 "Flight Log," Mother entered: "Model for case study of

-Vejhon's watershell had never collapsed but Earth would make a great
+Vejhon's watershell had never collapsed but Earth would be a perfect

 model for future study.